 They also have mental potential, helping to calm patients when used correctly for the appropriate syndromes.
-In so far as I've been able to discern the specific mental condition for this particular luo, it seems to be that of a slightly frightened or worried resignation, with irritation at the physical conditions such as back pain or bleeding haemorrhoids.
+In so far as I’ve been able to discern the specific mental condition for the Bladder luo, it seems to be that of a slightly frightened or worried resignation, with irritation at the physical conditions such as back pain or bleeding haemorrhoids.

 Stay in Touch!